-Oral Interviews
+Oral Interviews (Vivas)

-As part of the evaluation process of any assessment item in this course an oral examination may be conducted.
+As part of the evaluation process of any assessment item in this course an oral examination (viva) may be conducted.
 The purpose of the oral examination is to verify the authorship of the material submitted in response to the assessment task.
-The oral examination will be conducted in accordance with the principles set out in the Oral Examination Guidelines.
+The oral examination will be conducted in accordance with the principles set out in the Oral Examination (viva) Procedure.
 In cases where the oral examination reveals the assessment item may not be the student's own work the case will be dealt with under the Student Conduct Rule.
+All students are required to meet the academic integrity standards of the University.
+These the student's own work the case will be dealt with under the Student Conduct Rule.
+All students are required to meet the academic integrity standards of the University.
+These standards reinforce the importance of integrity and honesty in an academic environment.
+Academic Integrity policies apply to all students of the University in all modes of study and in all locations.
+For the Student Academic Integrity Policy, refer to https://policies.newcastle.edu.au/document/view-current.php?id=35.